DarienLibrary/website_content/content/_finished/meeting_rooms/meetings-rooms.md

 <div class="col-md-4 md-margin-bottom-50">

-#### Harris Room
+#### Harris Writer's Room

 Capacity: 8

 <img src="/uploads/library_building/interior/harris_room.jpg" alt="Harris Room" class="img-responsive margin-bottom-10" />

-The Harris Room is great for quiet working groups!
+The Harris Writer's Room is great for quiet working groups!
 From this room you are just a few feet away from a reference librarian and all of the non-fiction materials when you work in this room!
 It is located on the Second Level in the Research Room.

 Cellphone use is permitted.